bangkorkor/aquaculture-perception/Readme.md

 ## Setup

-Should create venv.
+- Should create venv.
-Setup: python3 -m venv myenv
+- Setup: python3 -m venv myenv
-To activate: source myenv/bin/activate
+- To activate: source myenv/bin/activate
-To deactivate: deactivate
+- To deactivate: deactivate
+- Navigate to your model, see Project Structure

-Connect you notebook to a kernel and choose myenv.
+- Connect you notebook to a kernel and choose myenv.